-On October 16, Eadweard discovers Flora is having an affair and believes that Florado is the son of her lover, Harry Larkyns.
-Muybridge rushes to Calistoga and shoots Larkyns dead.
+On October 16, Eadweard discovers Flora is having an affair and that Florado appears to be the son of her lover, Harry Larkyns.
+Muybridge travels eight hours to Calistoga and shoots Larkyns dead.

 On December 8, Muybridge is indicted by a grand jury for the murder of Harry Larkyns.
 A few weeks later Flora files for divorce and alimony.

-After a three day trial, on February 6 the all-male jury finds Muybridge not guilty.
+After a three day trial, on February 6 the all-male jury, all but one of whom are married, finds Muybridge not guilty.

 A few weeks later, Muybridge leaves on a photographic assignment for Panama and Guatemala, where he goes by the name Eduardo Santiago Muybridge.

-On July 18, Flora dies while Muybridge is in Central America.
-He returns to San Francisco in November.
+Shortly after the trial, Flora falls ill.
+On July 18, Flora dies of a “spinal complaint and inflammatory rheumatism.”
+Muybridge returns to San Francisco from Central America in November.